I Want To...

 - prohibit the recipient from identifying the information or contacting the individuals.

 The “limited data set” provisions also require covered entities to take reasonable steps to cure any breach by a recipient of the data use agreement.
 That is, if Hopkins determines that data provided to a recipient is being used in a manner not permitted by the agreement, it must work with the recipient to correct this problem.
-If these steps are unsuccessful, Hopkins would have to discontinue disclosure of PHI to the recipient under the data use agreement and report the problem to the Department of Health and Human Services (“DHHS”).
+If these steps are unsuccessful, Hopkins would have to discontinue disclosure of PHI to the recipient under the data use agreement and report the situation to the JH Privacy Office at 410-614-9900 or email@example.com .

 Creating the Limited Data Set